StevenMicheletti/poolparty/README.md

 Ensure that proper permissions are set to execute each package in the pipeline PoolParty is meant to be run on analysis servers.
 As such, memory and storage may be limiting factor for some systems depending on genome sizes, etc.
-It is highly recommended to run the example files provided in the example directory before diving into large datasets
+It is highly recommended to run the example files provided in the example directory before diving into large datasets.
+PP_example.pdf contains additional detailed information on the pipeline.

 ## Prerequisites